FDio/vpp/docs/gettingstarted/developers/gitreview.rst

     $ git commit --amend
     $ git review

-When you're done viewing or modifying a branch, get back to the master branch with:
+When you're done viewing or modifying a branch, get back to the master branch by entering:

 .. code-block:: console